bilalagha/SevenTest/README.md

 6. The functionality may not always be consumed in a console app.	: SevenTest.WebApi Project is used as web api gateway are wrapper to the personserver(SevenTest.Business), The Gateway can be used with any project .Net or any other technology to have the output as webapi is not a day most common way for reusable service architecture. e.g webapi can be client of Console, Web, Mobile, Smart Devices and other type of output projects.

 ## ToDo
-More Unit Tests
+1.More Unit Tests
-Page based retrieval may be used after further discussion More Error Handling
+2.Page based retrieval may be used after further discussion 3.More Error Handling
-Poly or alternative tool can be used to have policy base http response handeling and retries Generic IAsyncRepository can be implemented to have more reusablity.
+4.Poly or alternative tool can be used to have policy base http response handeling and retries 5.Generic IAsyncRepository can be implemented to have more reusablity.
-The question mentioned above can be cleared and implement the detail accordingly
+6.The question mentioned above can be cleared and implement the detail accordingly